Los Dúo, Vol. 2

-Los Dúo, Vol. 2 is the twenty-ninth studio album by Mexicanmusician Juan Gabriel, released on December 11, 2015.
+Los Dúo, Vol. 2 is the twenty-ninth studio album by Mexican musician Juan Gabriel, released on December 11, 2015.
 It features artists performing duets with Juan Gabriel.
 The album won Album of the Year and Best Traditional Pop Vocal Album at the 17th Annual Latin Grammy Awards.

 Track listing

 DVD

 A DVD was included as a bonus with the album.